Topic: Cyberconflict and warfare

 AI and the weaponization of increasingly autonomous technologies is one of UNIDIR’s current research areas.
 It aims to raise awareness and build capacities of various stakeholders, including member states, technical communities, academia, and the private sector.
 Research on AI covers a broad range of topics from human decision-making, autonomous vehicles, and swarm technologies.

-UNIDIR SecTec is currently developing the Artificial Intelligence Portal.
-This tool will gather available information at the national, regional, and international levels on policies, processes, and structures that are relevant to the development and use of AI for military or security purposes.
-The portal will be developed to support transparency, information sharing, and confidence building in the field of AI.
+UNIDIR SecTec recently launched the Artificial Intelligence Policy Portal.
+This tool gathers available information at the national, regional, and international levels on policies, processes, and structures that are relevant to the development and use of AI for military or security purposes.
+The Portal has been developed to support transparency, information sharing, and confidence building in the field of AI

 - UNIDIR on Lethal Autonomous Weapons